Dr. Michael Walcheski

 Professor of Psychology and Family Science

-Walcheski is a nationally recognized expert in Family Science who conducts presentations and professional training sessions at academic conferences, family life education seminars and workshops.
+Walcheski is a nationally recognized expert in Family Science who conducts presentations and professional training sessions at academic conferences, family life education seminars, and workshops.
 He was named Certified Family Life Educator of the Year by the National Council on Family Relations in 2008.
-He is co-author of numerous publications, including journal articles, training monographs and books.
+He is co-author of numerous publications, including journal articles, training monographs, and books.
 Along with his teaching responsibilities, Dr. Walcheski is active in the practice of marriage and family therapy, family life education, and parent and family coaching.
-Walcheski was selected was selected as a 2011-2012 Fellow in the Thrivent Fellows Program, a program dedicated to the development of leaders in Lutheran Higher Education.
+Walcheski was selected as a 2011-2012 Fellow in the Thrivent Fellows Program, a program dedicated to the development of leaders in Lutheran Higher Education.
 In 2014, Walcheski was appointed to the task force for the Future of Family Science by the National Council on Family Relations.

 - Ph.D.
 Counselor Education and Supervision, Western Michigan University (1998)